GRADUATE: General Information

 Founded in 1880, USC is the oldest major independent, coeducational, nonsectarian university in the West.
 There are 105 buildings on its 150 urban acres.
 More graduate and professional degrees than bachelor's degrees have been awarded by USC each year since 1960.

-Although applications for admission and financial aid are considered at all times, they should be submitted by December 15th to ensure consideration for the following academic year.
+Although applications for admission and financial aid are considered at all times, they should be submitted by December 15th to ensure consideration for the following academic year (for M.S. in Mathematical Finance click here).
 Scores on the General Test of the Graduate Record Examinations (GRE), as well as transcripts, three letters of recommendation, a statement of purpose and a resume are required for admission to all programs.
 Scores on the GRE Subject Test in mathematics are required for admission to the Ph.D. program and/or financial aid.
-International applicants who are applying for a teaching assistantship are advised to take the TSE and TOEFL.
+International applicants are required to take the TOEFL or IELTS.
 Applicants to the Ph.D. and M.A. programs in mathematics must have taken full-year sequences at the undergraduate level in real analysis and algebra; admission in special standing may be feasible while remedying deficiencies, but this delays progress.
-Applicants for the M.S. in applied mathematics and statistics programs should have a substantial undergraduate background in mathematics, which includes one semester of real-analysis or advanced calculus and one semester of liner algebra.
+Applicants for the M.S. in applied mathematics and statistics programs should have a substantial undergraduate background in mathematics, which includes one semester of real-analysis or advanced calculus and one semester of linear algebra.

 Correspondence and Information